Buying On Instinct

 Recent research concurs with our own view that most buyers buy on instinct, typically viewing their eventual home no more than twice before making a decision to buy.

 Buying a property certainly appears to be a decision of the heart over the head.
 In other words, the “I’ll know it when I see it” approach turns out to be quite reliable.

 Despite the detail offered about their property by sellers when they instruct us to market their home, buyers actually register their preferences with a very broad brush indeed.
-They seldom, if ever, ask what type of boiler is at the property, or if there is a double wash basin in the bathroom or an aerial point in the sitting room before viewing it.
-These are small details which have little bearing on whether the buyer will find the property to be a suitable home.
+They seldom, if ever, ask what type of boiler is at the property, or if there is a double washbasin in the bathroom or an aerial point in the sitting room before viewing it!
+These are small details that have little bearing on whether the buyer will regard the property as a potentially suitable home.

 Of course, the brain then tries to over-rule the heart, forcing the buyer to revisit the property, just to make sure.
-During this second viewing the buyer will take a more detailed look at the property, and may take more notice of the type of fittings and the structural condition.
+During this second viewing, the buyer will look at the property in greater detail and may take more notice of the type of fittings and the structural condition.

-The brain will usually decide whether to support the heart solely on the strength of this second visit and the buyer will either make an offer there and then, or decide against.
-Our job is to facilitate that decision.
+The brain will usually decide whether to support the heart solely on the strength of this second visit and the buyer will either make an offer there and then, or decide against it.
+Our job is to prompt and facilitate that decision.